UPDATE: IR35 applies to services provided on/after 6 April 2020 (rather than payments made)

 IR35 is a very complex area of law and therefore it is important that you get expert advice.

 Lloyd Clarke is an IR35 specialist, having advised many Contractors and End Clients over the years on their IR35 status, including national TV presenters.
 Lloyd offers value for money fixed fees for reviewing your working arrangements and contractual documentation, advising you on the changes which need to be made to ensure HMRC don’t come knocking on your door with a large fine.
-If you are a Contractor or End Client in need of advice or support around IR35 please contact Lloyd Clarke today on 01206 239761 or email@example.com for a free initial consultation.
+If you are a Contractor or End Client in need of advice or support around IR35 please contact Lloyd Clarke today on 01206 239761 for a free initial consultation.

 Agency: Recruitment Agency through which a Personal Services Company is engaged through to work for the End Client.
 Can be seen by IR35 as the Fee Payer.

-Deemed Employment: When IR35 applies, i.e. the contractors is Inside IR35, the earnings for the engagement of the intermediary will be in the form of deemed payment, also called the deemed employment payment – as they are deemed to be the income of the contractor.
+Deemed Employment: When IR35 applies, i.e. the contractor is Inside IR35, the earnings for the engagement of the intermediary will be in the form of deemed payment, also called the deemed employment payment – as they are deemed to be the income of the contractor.

 Employee: An employee is an individual who is employed under an employment contract who is expected to work regular hours, expects payment & benefits, and has tax and NIC deducted from their salary.
-The employee is subject to supervision, direction and control.
+The employee is subject to supervision, direction, and control.

 End Client: The End Client is the party the contractor is engaged to deliver a service to.
 For the Public Sector HMRC gave a defined list for the End Client, for the Private Sector the definition of the End Client is still under consultation with further clarification expected in due course.